 On May 16, 2016, the Company filed a Certificate of Change with the Secretary of State of Nevada that effected a 1-for-4 reverse stock split of its common stock.
 The reverse split became effective on May 20, 2016.
-All warrants, stock options, conversion ratios, and per share information in these consolidated condensed financial statements give retroactive effect to this 1-for-4 reverse stock split.
+All warrants, stock options, conversion ratios, and per share information in these consolidated condensed interim financial statements give retroactive effect to this 1-for-4 reverse stock split.
 The Company's authorized and issued preferred stock was not affected by the split.
-However, the common stock conversion ratio on the Company's Series B preferred shares was adjusted as a result of the reverse stock split.
+However, the conversion price for the conversion of the Company's Series B preferred stock into common stock was adjusted as a result of the reverse stock split.